Deepak9912/django-travel-blog/README.md

 ![detail-image](https://user-images.githubusercontent.com/93731898/179606732-fc822dbf-479c-48b4-a2b9-d1d99411a865.PNG)
 ![detail-text](https://user-images.githubusercontent.com/93731898/179606752-c33c75cf-68d8-4ecf-b6a1-d7a3cee324b4.PNG)

-At the top of the detail blog page, users can see a button to navigte back to the orginal page which displays the title of the blog post which will be the name of the blog city and the image of the city.
+The Detail blog page displays the title of the blog post, which will be the name of the blog city and the image of the city.
 Below that users can read the blog about that city.
 It will also show the number of comments the post has received.
+Also, at the top of the detail blog page, users can see a button to navigte back to the orginal page, called Back to feed.

 ### Detail blog page- Comments
 ![comments](https://user-images.githubusercontent.com/93731898/179607174-bc8896aa-4610-4eb4-a2e7-535143347b2a.PNG)